 While some tasks require more immediate attention than others, remember that you want to be sure that your long term finances are in order.
 Child support and splitting assets are both extremely important but consider your future and how you will support yourself in the long run.
 Financial planners can assist you with this and make your picture clearer.

 Sometimes, Equal Division Of Property Is Not Fair

 In case you weren’t aware, assets that generate income and revenue are usually worth way more than their market value.
 Just because you and your ex-spouse will receive properties worth equal values in terms of money doesn’t mean you will be receiving the true share over time.
 Pay attention to all the small details to avoid losing out.

 Remember that divorce is something serious, and this is why you will want all details ironed out and configured as soon as and even before you split up.
 Any complications in the future are headaches, so professional help from the best attorneys can streamline this.

-At Tomasella & Associates, LLC, we have years of experience in family law litigation and can assist you with the divorce process.
+At Tomasella and Vacca, L.L.C, we have years of experience in family law litigation and can assist you with the divorce process.
 We are located in Hackensack, NJ.
 Our team is aware that every case is unique, so we try to apply practical and realistic approaches that suit all your needs.
 Request a consultation with us for help during difficult times.